 COAL CITY – The playground at Coal City Intermediate School looked like a scene from the stone ages Wednesday as 33 catapults lined the blacktop.

-But instead of launching stones, Coal City fifth-graders chose a tastier kind of ammunition: vanilla cupcakes.
+But instead of launching stones, Coal City fifth-graders chose a tastier kind of

 The cupcakes soared as far as 147 feet during the school’s third annual Cupcake Launch Competition organized by fifth-grade science teachers Neil Nicholson and Jennifer Rink.